gaffinetB/floodsens/README.md

 ## Installation & Prerequisites

+### Without Docker

+Installing GDAL is different for Windows and Linux users, please consult the official documentation for details.

 1. **GDAL** is required.
 Consult https://gdal.org/index.html to download and install it.
 1. Install floodsens with pip using command line `pip install floodsens`
 1. Sentinel-2 images are required.
 (Available with free registration on https://scihub.copernicus.eu/)

+### With Docker

+For VSCode user a `.devcontainer` is provided.
+You can copy it from the repository for use.
+Assuming you have Docker ready on your system you can install the `Dev Containers` extension for VSCode and build the container via `Dev Containers: Open Folder in Container...` in VSCode.

+The container provides an environment with `Ubuntu 20.04`, `Python 3.8.10` and `GDAL 3.4.0`.

 ## Intended Use (version `0.2.1`)
 The library has a `Project` and an `Event` class that allows users to organise their data and call the processing methods.